 Generate a CRC-8 using the DID assigned to the System using the result of the first calculator as the CRC-8 seed, and use the resulting CRC-8 for the second byte.

-It is recommended that the CID not be chosen sequentially between different System instances manfuactured.
+It is recommended that the CID not be chosen sequentially between different System instances manufactured.

 Logon Commands